chef/chef-web-docs/chef_master/source/ctl_automate_server.rst

 install-runner
 =====================================================
 The ``install-runner`` subcommand configures a remote node as a job runner, which are used by Chef Automate to run phase jobs.
-For more information on runners, please see :doc:`job_dispatch`.
+For more information on runners, please see :doc:`runners`.

 **Syntax**